Thaliph/vparecommander/README.md

 - Retrieves resource recommendations from VPA resources
 - Automatically creates patches for CPU and memory requests/limits
+- Creates standardized patch files named `<resource-name>.<resource-kind>.yaml`
+- Uses a consistent branch (`vpar/proposition`) for all recommendations
-- Creates pull requests to your Git repository with the recommended changes
+- Creates a pull request only if none exists from the branch to main
+- Updates existing patches if they already exist
 - Uses Kustomize-compatible patch format
 - Can be scheduled to run periodically
-- Stores recommendation history in the CRD status
+- Stores detailed status information in the CRD including PR details

 ## Prerequisites